kevinolega/callcentertrainingtips/assets/pages/cta/free.md

 permalink: /free/
 author: Kevin Olega
 ---

+## FREE EMAIL LESSONS

+This page is part of my community service.

+So I give lessons on FB, the website (main), YouTube (new), and send activities via email for free.

+You'll receive the lessons and training materials for free on your email.

+I answer questions on chat and email as you self-study.

+Please be patient and polite as I get hundreds of messages a week from other people asking for help.

+Training materials and lessons are available for free on the website.

+<a href="https://sendfox.com/callcentertrainingtips" class="button focus">GET FREE EMAIL LESSONS</a>

+## FREE CALL CENTER BASICS

+I created a short email series where I teach Call Center Basics.

+You'll get the lessons and training materials sent to your email.

+I answer questions via email as you self-study.

+Please be patient and polite as I get hundreds of messages a week from other people asking for help.

+<a href="https://sendfox.com/lp/3z4xqz" class="button focus">GET FREE CALL CENTER BASICS</a>

+## FREE ENGLISH LESSONS

+I created a short email series where I teach English tips.

+You'll get the lessons and training materials free on your email.

+I answer questions via email.

+Please be patient and polite as I get hundreds of messages a week from other people asking for help.

+<a href="https://sendfox.com/lp/3z4xqz" class="button focus">GET FREE CALL CENTER BASICS</a>

 <form method="post" action="https://sendfox.com/form/1dqx00/1jy8je" class="sendfox-form" id="1jy8je" data-async="true" data-recaptcha="true">
 <p><input type="text" placeholder="First Name" name="first_name" required /></p>
 <p><input type="text" placeholder="Last Name" name="last_name" required /></p>